steebchen/action-auto-semantic-pull-request/README.md

 # action-auto-semantic-pull-request

 **🤖 AI-Powered Fork**: This is a fork of [action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) that **automatically generates semantic pull request titles using AI completions**.

-We recommend [llmgateway.io](https://llmgateway.io) as the easiest solution, but any OpenAI-compatible API can be used.
+**✨ FREE to use**: Get started immediately with [llmgateway.io](https://llmgateway.io) - no credit card required for signup and uses free models by default.
+Any OpenAI-compatible API can also be used.

 This GitHub Action ensures that your pull request titles match the [Conventional Commits spec](https://www.conventionalcommits.org/) by automatically generating appropriate titles when they don't conform to the standard.
 When a PR title doesn't follow conventional commits format, the action uses AI to analyze the PR content and automatically set a properly formatted semantic title.
 Typically, this is used in combination with a tool like [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.